aws-samples/aws-get-started-workshop/content/03-dev/05-create-team-dev-accounts.md

 Perform the following steps for each of the new AWS accounts:

-1. **Set AWS Account Root User Password**: See [Log In as Root User](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#root-login) in the AWS Control Tower documentation for instructions to set the root user’s password.
+1. **Set AWS account root user password**: See [Log In as Root User](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#root-login) in the AWS Control Tower documentation for instructions to set the root user’s password.

-2. **Enable Multi-Factor Authentication (MFA)**: See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.
+2. **Enable multi-factor authentication (MFA)**: See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

 ## 4. Provide Cloud Administrators Access to New AWS Accounts